 KPPA issues all employer billings and credits through electronic invoices in Employer Self Service (ESS).
 KPPA creates most invoices on the evening of the

 25th, and the primary Reporting Official receives an email notification when they are available in ESS.

 105 KAR 1:140 states that an employer must take action on each invoice by the due date provided on the invoice.
 For most invoices, the due date is 30 days from the date of creation.
 One exception is the Employer Pension Spiking Invoice, which allows the employer 12 months before invoice payment is due per Kentucky Revised Statute 61.598.
-As of April 2019, KRS instituted a new collection process for delinquent invoices.
+As of April 2019, KPPA instituted a new collection process for delinquent invoices.

 To learn more about invoices, watch our

 Invoice video series, review chapter 4 in the